aerospike/asmt/README.md

 Note that if files with the relevant names already exist in the directory, the backup will not start, i.e., it will not overwrite existing files.

-If the backup was successful, the host machine may then be rebooted.
+If the back up was successful, the host machine may then be rebooted.
 The index shared memory blocks are lost, but ASMT will enable the primary index to be restored after reboot.

+### Restoring the Primary Index from an ASMT Backup
 After reboot, but before restarting the Aerospike Database server, run the asmt binary to restore the primary index, for example:

 ```
-$ sudo ./asmt -r -v -p index-backup
+$ sudo ./asmt -r -v -p /path/to/index/backup
 ```

 where:

 ```
- -r - restore (as opposed to backup - must specify one or the other)
+ -r - restore (as opposed to back up - must specify one or the other)
  -v - verbose output (optional but recommended)
  -p <backup path> - mandatory directory path specifying where your index backup
 files have been saved